kahunacohen/real-world-fp/README.md

 });
 ```

 Now let's imagine that in addition to a CSV file, we are asked to generate an HTML report.
-One approach might be to subclass
+One approach might be to create a hierarchy of SalaryReporter classes.
+Let's do that:

+`SalaryReporter`

 The `writeReport` method is *not* pure because it performs side effects, namely reading and writing data from the file-system.
 Further, the method's return value isn't soley dependent on its parameters.
 What if: